Handle common problems reported in the notarization log file, or that arise during ticket stapling.

 Include a Secure Timestamp

-By default, Xcode doesn’t include a secure timestamp as part of the app’s code signature during the build or archive process.
-Instead, it adds a secure timestamp only during the export workflow.
+By default, Xcode doesn’t include a secure timestamp as part of the app’s code signature during the build process.
+Instead, it adds a secure timestamp only during the archive (as of Xcode 10.2) and export workflows.
 If you use a custom export process, notarization might fail with the following message:

 In this case, be sure to add a secure timestamp by adding the